FedNazar/Pendulums/README.md

 # Pendulums
  A demonstration **(NOT a demoscene production)** for a physics lesson made with Unity.
  Also it's in Ukrainian.
 And it has some eastereggs in it and a benchmark mode!
  Android 7.1 or higher is required.
+By the way, I composed the soundtrack for this demo (I used LMMS for this)!

 ## Controls
  Click the "Back" button to end the demo.